-The only son of Charles Lupton, of Carn Head, Roundhay, Leeds, Charles Roger Lupton was
+The only son of Charles and Katherine Lupton, of Carn Head, Roundhay, Leeds, Charles Roger Lupton was

 educated at Hillbrow and at Mr. G. F. Bradby's house at Rugby.
 He was 17 years old when he left school in July 1916 to

 join the Royal Naval Air Service.
-After he received Royal Aero Club Aviator's Certificate 3734 on 14 September 1916, he
+Flight Sub-Lieutenant Lupton received Royal Aero Club Aviator's Certificate 3734 on a Maurice Farman biplane at the Royal Naval Air Station, Eastbourne on 14 September 1916.
+He

 served at home stations until a serious

-accident, in April 1917, incapacitated him for two months.
-After he recovered, he joined Naval 5 in Flanders in August 1917.
-With this unit, he received the Distinguished Service Cross and was made
+accident in April 1917 and was incapacitated for two months.
+When he recovered, he joined Naval 5 in Flanders in August 1917.
+With this unit he received the Distinguished Service Cross and was made

 an acting Flight Commander in January 1918.
-In March 1918, his squadron was moved, and shortly afterwards Lupton received a Bar to the D.S.C.
+In March 1918, his squadron was moved and shortly afterwards, Lupton received a Bar to the D.S.C.
 Upon his transfer to the Royal Air Force, he was promoted to Captain.
-He was 19 years old when he was killed in action on 9 May 1918.
+He was 20 years old when he was killed in action on 9 May 1918.

 Distinguished Service Cross (DSC)

 For conspicuous gallantry and devotion to duty in a bombing raid on Thourout Railway Station and Varsennaere Aerodrome on the 25th October, 1917.
 These officers volunteered for the expedition in spite of extremely unfavourable weather conditions.
 They have all previously taken part in many bombing raids.

 Flt.
 Lieut, (act.
 Flt.
 Cdr.)
 Charles Roger Lupton, D.S.C., R.N.A.S.